 In order to keep you and your family safe, and to reduce the spread of COVID-19 throughout the state of Colorado, we've temporarily introduced new visitation restrictions.
 Please note that this process is fluid and being evaluated daily.
 We appreciate your help and understanding in keeping your child and other children protected.

-For inpatient hospital visits
+Inpatient hospital visits

 - Each patient/family can identify a total of 2 individuals who can visit the patient.
 The 2 individuals must be the patient’s parents, legal guardians and/or partner/spouse.

-For outpatient and clinic visits
+Outpatient and clinic visits

 - Babies who are breastfeeding are an exception.